openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 local.conf sample is based on VLAN type external network setup.
-For the resource requirements to setup each node, please refer to `All-In-One Single Machine <http://docs.openstack.org/developer/devstack/guides/single-machine.html>`_ for installing DevStack in physical machine and `All-In-One Single VM <http://docs.openstack.org/developer/devstack/guides/single-vm.html>`_ for installing DevStack in virtual machine.
+For the resource requirements to setup each node, please refer to `All-In-One Single Machine <http://docs.openstack.org/developer/devstack/guides/single-machine.html>`_ for installing DevStack in bare metal server and `All-In-One Single VM <http://docs.openstack.org/developer/devstack/guides/single-vm.html>`_ for installing DevStack in virtual machine.